Jaans/Voron-Printer-Mods/Bouncy-Mouse/README.md

 ![2x Bouncy Mouse PCB installed](Images/Installed_350mm_Skirt.jpg)

 ## Credits and Attribution
-This idea is not original or even novel, with most ideas taken from Voron user `meteyou`'s [gcode_buttons](https://github.com/VoronDesign/VoronUsers/blob/master/legacy_printers/printer_mods/README.md) and adapted to fit my needs after trial and error experiences.
+This _mod_ is not original or even novel, with most concepts taken from Voron user `meteyou`'s [gcode_buttons](https://github.com/VoronDesign/VoronUsers/blob/master/legacy_printers/printer_mods/README.md) and adapted to fit my needs after trial and error experiences.

 Thanks to `meteyou` and everyone else who had some incarnation of skirt buttons for the Voron.
 Thanks to `MakerBogans` Australia 3D printer community for being friendly and supportive human beings.